 Even in a situation where an OEM such as Boeing is able to store the inventory until original production commitments (Boeing has explained that their production cut is temporary), there then lies the issue of inventory storage costs.
 Until a time where such an increase in output if feasible, the OEM can expect to pay as much as 15 to 25 percent the value of the component in annual inventory carrying costs.

-While this does present a challenge for all parties involved in the supply chain, it also opens the door for supply chain partners such as EDX to alleviate such concerns.
-With our AS-9120-certified storage facilities, EDX is the only long-term inventory storage provider who is equipped to meet the current needs of the aerospace industry, with no term limits regarding owned inventory.
-And to help retain cash on hand for the OEM while allowing Tier-1 suppliers to maintain their ambitious production schedules without backlog, EDX also offers a Last Time Buy Solution where we will purchase the inventory in question on the OEM’s behalf using our own capital, as well as store it for as long as needed while saving customers an average of 42 percent in annual inventory storage costs.
+While this does present a challenge for all parties involved in the supply chain, it also opens the door for supply chain partners such as Partstat to alleviate such concerns.
+With our AS-9120-certified storage facilities, Partstat is the only long-term inventory storage provider who is equipped to meet the current needs of the aerospace industry, with no term limits regarding owned inventory.
+And to help retain cash on hand for the OEM while allowing Tier-1 suppliers to maintain their ambitious production schedules without backlog, Partstat also offers a Last Time Buy Solution where we will purchase the inventory in question on the OEM’s behalf using our own capital, as well as store it for as long as needed while saving customers an average of 42 percent in annual inventory storage costs.